 - loss of appetite

-In a person with CHF, the left ventricle does not empty properly.
+In a person with heart failure, one or both of the ventricles do not empty properly.
 This leads to increased pressure in the atria (upper chambers) and the nearby veins.
-This backlog of blood affects the kidneys – interfering with their function and leading to fluid retention (oedema) in the lungs, abdominal organs and legs.
+This backlog of blood can affects the kidney and lungs– interfering with their function and leading to fluid retention (oedema) in the lungs, abdominal organs and legs.

-In some people with heart failure, rather than failed pumping of the blood from the left ventricle, there is failed relaxation of the left ventricle.
+In some people with heart failure, rather than failed pumping of the blood from the ventricle, there is failed relaxation of the ventricle.
 This also leads to blood pooling under back-pressure.

-- past heart attacks from coronary heart disease – this can lead to scarring in the heart muscle and is the most common cause for CHF
+- past heart attacks from coronary heart disease – this can lead to scarring in the heart muscle and is the most common cause for heart failure

 - high blood pressure (hypertension) – the high pressure in the arteries means that the heart must keep pumping more forcefully.
 It may not be able to keep it up